MaikuB/flutter_app_templates/material_navigationdrawerroutes_provider_mobx/README.md

     - `routes.dart` - to maintain all of the routes that represent the destinations
     - `keys.dart` - to maintain the keys associated with the various widgets in the application
   - `pages` - has the pages associated with the destinations.
 Each page has a different title will maintain a separate counter to help demonstrate that each page has its own state
-  - `stores` - has all of the stores associated with each page/destination.
-There is a separate `DestinationsStore` defined in the `destinations_store.dart` file that maintains the selected destination
+  - `stores` - has all of the stores associated with each page/destination
   - `main.dart` - the entry point for the application and contains the top-level widgets for the application itself
 - `test` -
   - `stores` - this folder has unit tests for all of the stores